Last fact-checked: 8 September 2020

-Bariatric Surgery is the term used for a number of surgical procedures known as weight loss surgery.
-If you are an obese patient, it is often the last resort for shedding large amounts of excess weight you have been unable to shift with a diet and exercise regime.
+Bariatric surgery is an umbrella term used to describe a number of weight loss procedures that entail making changes to the digestive system.
+If you are obese, surgery is often seen as the last resort for losing a significant amount of weight when you have been unable to lose the pounds with diet and exercise.

 Bariatric surgery is used to treat patients who are dangerously overweight with potentially life-threatening obesity.
-There are a number of different types of weight-loss surgical procedures, but they all work in more-or-less the same way.
-By reducing the size of the stomach, smaller amounts of food are required to make you feel full, so you eat less, consuming fewer calories and resulting in weight loss.
-The three most common forms of weight-loss surgery are:
+There are a number of different types of weight-loss procedures, all of which work in similar ways.
+By reducing the size of the stomach, smaller amounts of food are required to make you feel full.
+As a result, you eat less, consuming fewer calories, and ultimately lose weight.

 You may be suitable for bariatric surgery if you have:

 This depends on what procedure you have.
 Gastric bands are usually performed laparoscopically, typically taking around an hour.
 A sleeve gastrectomy takes between one and two hours and a gastric bypass between 90 minutes and three hours.

 The gastric band procedure is the only surgery that isn’t permanent, and you will usually be discharged within 24 hours.
 The other procedures are permanent, and will usually require a hospital stay of between two and five days.

 Post-surgery instruction may differ, and you will be given a detailed guide from your surgeon as to what you should and shouldn't do.
 In general, it is worth noting the following:

 It may seem like a quite drastic step to have bariatric surgery abroad.
 However, our verified surgeons and facilities all follow the same international standards as their counterparts in western countries, and we carry out a number of background checks, including: